Skip to main content

 • Rich and earthy

-• Creamy in texture
+• Smooth and creamy in texture

-• Very unique Sri Lankan fruit experience
+• A truly unique Sri Lankan fruit experience

 🍌 8.
-Banana Varieties
+Banana (Kesel) – The Everyday Fruit

 Different varieties of bananas hanging in a Sri Lankan fruit market stall